American Heart Association logo American Heart Association

 Nebraska

-Both knowing, and controlling, blood pressure is critical for optimal heart health.
-However, not everyone has equal access to blood pressure devices.
-With funding and support from the American Heart Association, the Latino Center of the Midlands is increasing access to healthcare through their blood pressure “screen, educate, and refer” hub.
+Both knowing and controlling blood pressure is critical for optimal heart health.
+However, not everyone has equal access to blood pressure monitoring devices—especially in rural communities.
+With funding and support from the American Heart Association, the South Central Nebraska Area Agency on Aging (SCNAAA) is expanding access to healthcare through its network of senior center blood pressure “screen, educate, and refer” hubs.
+Eight senior centers across rural Nebraska have already implemented these hubs, with two more planned for launch later this year.

 Public Service Commission Passes